Taysha Gene Therapies (NASDAQ:TSHA) Upgraded to Buy by Zacks Investment Research

-Taysha Gene Therapies (NASDAQ:TSHA – Get Rating) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Tuesday, Zacks.com reports.
-The firm presently has a $7.00 target price on the stock.
-Zacks Investment Research‘s target price indicates a potential upside of 3.55% from the company’s current price.
+Taysha Gene Therapies (NASDAQ:TSHA – Get Rating) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Tuesday, Zacks.com reports.
+The firm presently has a $7.00 price target on the stock.
+Zacks Investment Research‘s price target indicates a potential upside of 7.36% from the stock’s previous close.

 According to Zacks, “Taysha Gene Therapies Inc. is a patient-centric gene therapy company.
 It is focused on developing and commercializing AAV-based gene therapies for the treatment of monogenic diseases of the central nervous system.
 The company’s product pipeline includes TSHA-101, TSHA-118, TSHA-102, TSHA-103 and TSHA-104 which are in clinical stage.
 Taysha Gene Therapies Inc. is based in Dallas, Texas. “

-Taysha Gene Therapies (NASDAQ:TSHA – Get Rating) last released its earnings results on Thursday, March 31st.
-The company reported ($1.32) EPS for the quarter, missing analysts’ consensus estimates of ($1.21) by ($0.11).
-Analysts anticipate that Taysha Gene Therapies will post -4.67 EPS for the current year.
+Taysha Gene Therapies (NASDAQ:TSHA – Get Rating) last announced its quarterly earnings results on Thursday, March 31st.
+The company reported ($1.32) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($1.21) by ($0.11).
+On average, analysts anticipate that Taysha Gene Therapies will post -3.77 earnings per share for the current fiscal year.

-Large investors have recently made changes to their positions in the business.
-Macquarie Group Ltd. purchased a new stake in shares of Taysha Gene Therapies in the 3rd quarter valued at approximately $41,000.
-Franklin Resources Inc. increased its position in shares of Taysha Gene Therapies by 0.3% in the 3rd quarter.
-Franklin Resources Inc. now owns 1,310,210 shares of the company’s stock valued at $24,396,000 after purchasing an additional 4,364 shares during the last quarter.
-BlackRock Inc. increased its position in shares of Taysha Gene Therapies by 1.9% in the 3rd quarter.
-BlackRock Inc. now owns 3,021,969 shares of the company’s stock valued at $56,269,000 after purchasing an additional 55,198 shares during the last quarter.
-SG Americas Securities LLC purchased a new stake in shares of Taysha Gene Therapies in the 3rd quarter valued at approximately $171,000.
-Finally, Sands Capital Ventures LLC purchased a new stake in shares of Taysha Gene Therapies in the 3rd quarter valued at approximately $13,497,000.
-49.05% of the stock is currently owned by institutional investors.
+Several institutional investors have recently modified their holdings of TSHA.
+Macquarie Group Ltd. acquired a new stake in Taysha Gene Therapies in the 3rd quarter worth approximately $41,000.
+Franklin Resources Inc. lifted its stake in shares of Taysha Gene Therapies by 0.3% in the 3rd quarter.
+Franklin Resources Inc. now owns 1,310,210 shares of the company’s stock valued at $24,396,000 after purchasing an additional 4,364 shares during the period.
+BlackRock Inc. lifted its stake in shares of Taysha Gene Therapies by 1.9% in the 3rd quarter.
+BlackRock Inc. now owns 3,021,969 shares of the company’s stock valued at $56,269,000 after purchasing an additional 55,198 shares during the period.
+SG Americas Securities LLC acquired a new position in shares of Taysha Gene Therapies in the 3rd quarter valued at $171,000.
+Finally, Sands Capital Ventures LLC purchased a new stake in Taysha Gene Therapies in the 3rd quarter worth $13,497,000.
+49.05% of the stock is currently owned by hedge funds and other institutional investors.

 About Taysha Gene Therapies (Get Rating)

 Taysha Gene Therapies, Inc, a gene therapy company, focuses on developing and commercializing adeno-associated virus-based gene therapies for the treatment of monogenic diseases of the central nervous system.
-It primarily develops TSHA-101 for the treatment of GM2 gangliosidosis; TSHA-118 for the treatment of CLN1 disease; and TSHA-102 for the treatment of Rett syndrome.
+It primarily develops TSHA-120 for the treatment of giant axonal neuropathy; TSHA-102 for the treatment of Rett syndrome; TSHA-121 for the treatment of CLN1 disease; TSHA-118 for the treatment of CLN1 disease; TSHA-105 foe the treatment of for SLC13A5 Deficiency; and TSHA-101 for the treatment of GM2 gangliosidosis.

 - Get a free copy of the StockNews.com research report on Taysha Gene Therapies (TSHA)